thunderrabbit/barefoot_rob/content/books/slow-down/1416-day-1-yokohama-to-home.md

 {{% img-responsive "https://b.robnugen.com/quests/walk-to-niigata/2021/en_route/day-01/2021_apr_15_francois_on_steps_by_yokohama_bay.jpeg" "2021 apr 15 francois on steps by yokohama bay" %}}

-Day number one walking from Yokohama, to my house.
-Our house woke up early, they took the train to Rinko Park in Yokohama.
-I left my bicycle at home which meant I needed to roll the bag to the train station, so that I would not have to go by the train station.
+Day number one walking from Yokohama to my house.
+Our house woke up early, then took the train to Rinko Park in Yokohama.
+I left my bicycle at home which meant I needed to roll the bag to the train station, so that I would not have to go back by the train station.
+While rolling the bag, I could hear something gently brushing the ground.
+By the time I got to the station, concrete had worn a hole in my rain cover and waterproof jacket.
+Not so waterproof anymore.

-The walk is 21 kilometers, and would actually be basically 5% of my walk across the island.
+The walk from Yokohama to home is 21 kilometers, and would actually be basically 5% of my walk across the island.

 It felt super great to have support of everyone who showed up on the first day: Mark, Emma, Shraddhan, Lukas, Yuumi, Lin, Clare,